ChristianLempa/boilerplates/CONTRIBUTING.md

 ## Your PR is merged!
 Once reviewed and accepted, your PR would be merged and available publicly.
-Congratulations 🎉🎉 and thank you ✨.
+Congratulations 🎉🎉 and thank you for playing your part ✨.